 Understanding Florida Malpractice Laws and Jurisdiction

 Florida’s medical malpractice laws primarily govern claims involving Florida-licensed healthcare providers.
-This means that if a Florida physician or nurse provides care outside the state, Florida law may still apply, potentially including:- Statute of limitations for filing a claim
+This means that if a Florida physician or nurse provides care outside the state, Florida law may still apply, potentially including:

 - Requirements for expert medical testimony